zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 As described above,
   we found monad stacks on top of `IO` to introduce a lot of friction.
-This means that a type-class based service spefication would result in functions of the form
+This means that a type-class based service specification would result in functions of the form
   `fun1 :: X.Handle h => h -> param1 -> ... -> paramN -> IO result`.
-Comparse this to
+Compare this to
   `fun1 :: X.Handle -> param1 -> ... -> paramN -> IO result`.
 So type-classes will not improve our type-signatures.
 Moreover,